HannahWhite/StabilityDrivers/README.md

 ### Hannah White 30.04.2020

-Uses stability metrics for plant productivity calculated using code in StabilityMetrics repository: variability, resistance, recovery time, and recovery rate.
+Uses stability metrics for plant productivity calculated using Resilience_10km_method2sd_REFIT2: variability, resistance, recovery time, and recovery rate.
 These are modelled in three sets of hectads: pasture, heterogeneous, and all.
 Model code is found in GLS_XREFIT2.R